Levminer/authme/README.md

 ## Importing

--   From QR codes: (Example: You screenshot all the QR codes from your favourite websites, and import all of them to Authme.)
+-   From QR codes: You screenshot all the QR codes from your favourite websites, and import all of them to Authme
--   From Google Authenticator: (Example: Import all of your saved QR codes from your Google Authenticator app.)
+-   From Google Authenticator: Import all of your saved QR codes from your Google Authenticator app.

 ## Authme Web